Layers

 Channels per layer

 Selects the number of channels that should be shown in the mixer.
 This also defines the width of the channel strip shown in the mixer.
-The more channels you show, the smaller each channel gets.
+The more channels you show, the smaller each channel becomes.

 When you change this number the app can automatically resize each layer to contain the selected number of channels.
-It will automatically take different channel types into account so you will always end up with a logical layer setup.
+It will automatically take different channel types into account so you always end up with a logical layer setup.

 Auto

-instead of a number the app will always show all channels assigned to a layer.
-If required the channel strips will be resized so they fit on the screen
+If you select Auto instead of a number, the app will always show all channels assigned to a layer.
+If required the channel strips will be resized so they fit on the screen.

 Layer list